-In September 2020, IRLI launched a new programme with local partner Children’s Dignity Forum (CDF) on investigating and prosecuting child sexual abuse.
-In Tanzania, more than 1 in 4 girls, and more than 1 in 7 boys experience some form of sexual violence before they reach the age of 18.
+In Tanzania, more than one in four girls, and more than one in seven boys experience some form of sexual violence before they reach the age of eighteen.
 Despite this, there is an underreporting of CSA and an inability of Tanzanian authorities to effectively investigate such matters.
 Ireland’s own history of dealing with CSA – initial underreporting followed by waves of prosecutions in the 1990s – has provided Irish criminal justice institutions with the expertise in how these types of proceedings ought to be conducted.
-IRLI hopes to harness these skills, and with the assistance of CDF, apply them to the Tanzanian context.

-IRLI envisions that the project will have long-lasting sustainable impact, and that CSA will be used as a vehicle to improve the investigations of crimes committed against vulnerable persons and victims of sexual and gender based violence more generally.
-To date, IRLI and CDF have already met with numerous stakeholders to develop best practices and training materials, as well as to discuss future areas of collaboration.
+IRLI envisions that the project will have a long-lasting sustainable impact and that CSA will be used as a vehicle to improve the investigations of crimes committed against vulnerable persons and victims of sexual and gender-based violence more generally.

 With thanks to Irish Aid for its continued support of this programme.